-One day, my wife asked my children what they liked about various family members.
-I don’t remember all that was said but when it was my turn, the answer was a revelation.
+One day, my wife asked my children what qualities they liked in each family members.
+I don’t remember all that was said, but when it was their turn to discuss me, their answer was a revelation.
 I hope I never ever forget it and live up to it all my life.
 It’s been my sutra for a good family life, for being a good parent and enjoying the role of being a parent.

 That moment, I was gratified, elated and blown away.
 That line holds a lot of significance for me.
 What better can a parent do than behaving with children in a way that they get acceptance.
 That line was the ultimate testimonial of acceptance.

 In my opinion, parents (at least in today’s social environment) aren’t meant to be sitting on high pedestals as authoritarians.
 They aren’t meant to ‘make’ the kids do something or ‘shape up’ the children in a particular way.
 Kids are smart enough and too well exposed to make their decisions eventually.

 Consider this, people tend to pay attention to those whom they relate to.
 People accept others with whom they share common interests or common ideas.
 We make friends while playing badminton at a club, with other readers at a library, with people who like the same kind of music, with others who use the same brand of car and so on.
 We inherently look for people with similar likes and accept them while also trying to gain acceptance with them.

 The same applies to children.
 One can deduce that the best way to gain acceptance with one’s kids is to like what they do and do what they like (of course, not all the time and not what is completely unacceptable).